truonganhhoang/usth-se-2020/semat-PKS-NNH.md

+// Phùng Kim Sơn - BI9-202
+// Nguyễn Như Hiếu - BI9-103
 //SEMAT Picture discussion
-** First of all, for the "Customer" area, it contains two main objects:
+** First of all, for the "Customer" area, it contains two main objects: Opportunity and Stakeholders
--Opportunity:
+- Opportunity:
 + Conditions that make the software possible to be created or edited.
 + It shows how the team understand the stakeholders' requirements.
 - Stakeholders: